 We are currently recruiting schools and volunteer coordinators for our research sites at various locations.
-We have vacancies available for between 4-8 weeks within the months of June and early August.
+We have vacancies available for between 5-8 weeks within the months of June and early August.

 The position will involve working with volunteers (both university and teachers/school students) in the field to create and ensure schedules are implemented, assist in explaining various survey techniques and the aims and objectives of Operation Wallacea at that research site, be a main point of contact for any questions and queries and provide a degree of pastoral care.

-In return, successful applicants receive full accommodation and food onsite, networking and skills development, flight bursaries for more experienced candidates, and of course the opportunity to contribute towards long-term conservation efforts.
+In return, successful applicants receive full accommodation and food on-site, networking and skills development, flight bursaries for more experienced candidates, and of course, the opportunity to contribute towards long-term conservation efforts.